danielljeon/docs/notes/machine_learning.md

 ### 3.3 Logistic Regression: Probability Based Classification

-Logistic regression is a method used to predict the probability of a binary outcome by applying the sigmoid function to a weighted sum of input features.
-Instead of fitting the data with the least squares (like linear regression), it uses maximum likelihood estimation (MLE) to find the weights that make the observed labels most probable.
-This means the model parameters are chosen to maximize how well the predicted probabilities match the actual outcomes.
+Logistic regression predicts the probability of a binary outcome by applying the sigmoid function to a linear combination of input features.

+Instead of minimizing squared error (as in linear regression), logistic regression uses maximum likelihood estimation (MLE) to find the model parameters that make the observed labels most probable under the model.
+In other words, it adjusts the weights to maximize how well the predicted probabilities align with the actual outcomes.

+Although logistic regression produces nonlinear (S-shaped) sigmoid outputs, it remains a linear model at its core, the decision boundary is defined by a linear equation of the input features.
+The sigmoid function simply transforms this linear relationship into a continuous probability between 0 and 1, enabling the model to perform smooth, probabilistic classification.

 #### 3.3.1 Sigmoid